TACOM HQ®

 Q = 2πrkL • (T1 – T2) / Ln(r2/r1); (W)

-This equation mathematically defines the amount of heat energy that must be conducted through the wall of a tube from the bore r1 to bring the exterior r2 to temperature T2.
+This equation mathematically defines the amount of heat energy required to be conducted through the wall of a tube from bore r1 to bring the exterior r2 to temperature T2.
 If we increase wall thickness L by increasing r2 or temperature disparity ΔT, we see Q, the energy to reach temperature T2, also increases.

 The work done to accelerate a barrel about its center axis can also cost valuable kinetic energy (K = 1/2•m•v²).
 Knowing no system is absolutely rigid with zero energy loss, projectiles must accelerate through a dynamic system, causing irregular accelerations given the bullet must momentarily straighten an imperfectly straight bore under non-uniform load.
 “The barrel [itself] is initially slightly deflected downward due to gravity [torque].
 When the round is fired, the pressure also tends to straighten the barrel.
 As the barrel straightens, it over shoots in the upward direction and this adds to the excitation of the Mode 1 vibration.
 As a side note, the axial extension vibration mode is also probably heavily excited.” – Al Harral’s Barrel Tuner Analysis.
 This concept is further expanded on in Ep.
 057 of the Hornady Podcast discussing ‘One Hole Groups?
 Dispersion’.